mkjetbrains/markdown-drafts/docker-agent-hub-readme.md

 ### Running Builds Which Require Docker

 In a Linux container, if you need a Docker daemon available inside your builds, you have two options.
-Regardless of the selected option, the container must be run under the root user (`-u 0`).
+Regardless of the selected option, the container must be run under the root user: you can either use the TeamCity agent image with the `linux-sudo` tag or pass `-u 0` if you run any other agent image.

 **NOTE:** both of these options require extra trust to your builds, as a build may get **root access** to the host where the teamcity agent container is running.